zeynepvera/zeynepvera/README.md

 ## Hi everyone 👋

+## 👩‍💻 About Me

+Hi!
+I'm Zeynep, I'm currently expanding my knowledge in Socket Programming, Computer Design and Networks.
+I'm currently studying Software Engineering and love discovering new fields.

+- 🔭 I’m currently working on academic and personal projects using Java, .NET, and C++
+- 🌱 I’m learning React, ASP.NET Core, and database management
+- 👯 I’m looking to collaborate on creative and impactful software projects
+- 💬 Ask me about anything related to algorithms, backend development, or GitHub

 <!--
 **zeynepvera/zeynepvera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.